xuchen66/sphinx-emdocs/source/serialEM-note-more-about-z-height.rst

 What exactly the damping factor value should you use?
 I suggest you move your stage 200 micro away, and you calculate the the ration of 200 to autofocus measurement value $repVal1 after ``ReportAutofocus`` and use that value.

-If setting correctly, even your stage is more than 150 microns away, three rounds of iternation can bring the stage to euventric height within 0.5 microns.
+If setting correctly, even your stage is more than 150 microns away, calling the function with three rounds of iternation can bring the stage to eucentric height within 0.5 microns in a few seconds.
 Amazing to me.